 Taking a bus/Greyhound would cost about the same as airlines, but the times and layovers were not great for me.
 I had slept on buses before, so I knew I could handle that, but it was not what I wanted for this adventure.

 I don’t mind shorter bus trips, and I have looked into taking the bus to my sister’s in Nebraska.

 One downfall busses have, for me, is they do not have food onboard to purchase.

-That is one thing I like about Amtrak trains; most of them have a cafe car.
+One thing I like about Amtrak trains; most of them have a cafe car.
 If you have a layover without food, a snack can hold you over until you get on the train and purchase something more substantial.